pelithne/k8s/workshop.md

 cd azure-vote-app
 ```

-Inside the directory is the application source code, a pre-created Docker compose file, and a Kubernetes manifest file.
+Inside the directory you will find the application source code, a pre-created Docker compose file, and a Kubernetes manifest file.
 These files are used throughout the tutorial.

 ### Create a docker network

-#### Note: if you are using WSL, and if you have not installed docker there, you need to use `docker.exe` on the command line.

 This network will be used by the containers that are started below, to allow them to communicate with each other